 Even following divorce, my services can help an “ex” find appropriate work.
 With the results of interest and aptitude tests, along with professional guidance, the value of hiring a vocational consultant is enhanced should the cost of placement services be included in the alimony proceedings.

-Knowing your earnings ability will directly impact the resolution of the economic aspects of your divorce.
+Knowing your client’s earnings ability will directly impact the resolution of the economic aspects of the divorce case.

-Please contact me to discuss how I can help level the playing field so the divorce process moves in a fair and equitable manner.
-It makes sense to have a person’s earning capacity known early in the proceedings!
-Do it before a different report says otherwise!
+Contact me to discuss how I can help level the playing field so the divorce process moves in a fair and equitable manner.
+It makes sense to have a person’s earning capacity known early in the proceedings.
+Know it before a different report may try to say otherwise!
 Having valid and reliable information on earnings directly impacts the resolution of the economic aspects of any divorce.

-Call me ~ Amy ~ at 515-282-7753.
+Call me ~ Amy ~ at 515-778-0634.
 If I don’t answer, please leave a message!
-Or email me at email@example.com Thank you and I look forward to helping you help your client!
+Or better yet, email me at email@example.com and I’ll get back to you.
+Thank you for reading and I look forward to helping you help your client!

 My professional rehabilitation counseling practice is focused on helping people participate in the world around them, particularly in their own world of work.